abbbi/virtnbdbackup/README.md

 is issued during backup:

 ```
-WARNING libvirthelper - startBackup: Guest agent is not responding: QEMU guest agent is not connected
+WARNING [..]
+Guest agent is not responding: QEMU guest agent is not connected
 ```

-In case you receive this warning, check if the qemu agent is installed and running with in the virutla domain.
+In case you receive this warning, check if the qemu agent is installed and running with in the domain.

 # TODO